Quansight-Labs/python-moa/docs/introduction.rst

 Frontend
 --------

-Lenore Mullins originally developed a `moa compiler
+Lenore Mullin originally developed a `moa compiler
 <https://github.com/saulshanabrook/psi-compiler/>`_ in the 90s with
 programs that used a symbolic syntax heavily inspired by `APL
 <https://en.wikipedia.org/wiki/APL_(programming_language)>`_ (`example